copenlu/academic-kickstart/content/post/why-ucph/index.md

 - applying with external funding;
 - applying for an industrial PhD.

-Funded postdoc positions are often advertised on the [KU job portal](https://employment.ku.dk/faculty/), though 1-year postdoc contracts can be offered without open calls.
+Funded postdoc positions are typically advertised on the [KU job portal](https://employment.ku.dk/faculty/), though 1-year postdoc contracts can be offered without open calls.
 The postdoc topic varies widely based on the funding source.
-As for PhD positions, the Pioneer Centre for AI provides funding for postdocs, see the [Pioneer Centre's website](https://www.aicentre.dk/jobs), and positions are advertised Available positions in our group are also always advertised on [CopeNLU website](http://www.copenlu.com/#news).
+As for PhD positions, the Pioneer Centre for AI provides funding for postdocs, see the [Pioneer Centre's website](https://www.aicentre.dk/jobs), and available positions in our group are also always advertised on [CopeNLU website](http://www.copenlu.com/#news).

 It is, furthermore, possible to start as a postdoc with already obtained funding, e.g. individual research fellowships.
 The topic for those is typically open and decided by the postdoc candidate.
 For some fellowship schemes, applications are made jointly with the host -- an example or this is the [Danish Data Science Academy (DDSA) postdoctoral fellowship programme](https://ddsa.dk/postdocfellowshipprogramme/).
 Get in touch if you are interested in this option.

 Lastly, industrial postdoc programs means a researcher works both at a university and at a company, roughly one day a week.
 The postdoc topic is typically more application-oriented and defined based on an agreement between the advisor and the company.
-Funding is either agreed upon with or without a candidate for the position.
+Funding is either agreed upon with or without a candidate for the position, typically through an [Innovation Fund Denmark Industrial Researcher grant](https://innovationsfonden.dk/en/p/industrial-researcher).

 ## CopeNLU Group